griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 There were some really interesting things that happened in this test!

-First, the LLM realized it needs the project id to create a new asset - but it wasn't provided with the id.
-So it performed a `find_one` method first to get the id.
+First, the LLM realized it needed the project ID to create a new asset - but it wasn't provided with the ID.
+So it performed a `find_one` method first to get the ID.

 ```json
 Thought: To create a new character asset, I need to use the ShotGridTool action with the